Process payroll runs

 - All earnings pay types are applied

-- All deductions are applied (taxes, benefits, garnishments)
+- All deductions are applied (taxes, garnishments)

 - Net pay is calculated (Gross - Deductions)